anchetaWern/anchetawern.github.io/source/_posts/2013-10-21-how-to-perform-cross-domain-ajax-requests.markdown

 );
 ```

-Note that you can only use this library to pass in arguments using GET:
+If you want to pass in arguments:

 ```
 var title = $('#title').val();